rafael-mari/Robotics_Programming/bash_shell.md

 **history**
 This command shows all the commands that you have used, every step that you have made if you want to recall any command you previously entered.
 ### Conclusion
 I would say that those are the main commands to start working on git bash, we can do a lot of things to get started with them and it is very important to know the functions of all of them.
-I hope to learn much more throughout this quarter because I like everything that I am learning so far.
+I hope to learn much more throughout this quarter because I really like everything that I am learning so far.